NeuroDong/Latex_for_review_comments/README.md

 - Allows users to add and close author information for single-blind and double-blind review respectively.

+**April 16, 2025**:

+- Solved the bug that the font color of the Change box is inconsistent when it crosses pages, see details: [https://github.com/NeuroDong/Latex_for_review_comments/issues/3](https://github.com/NeuroDong/Latex_for_review_comments/issues/3)

+- An example of inserting a picture in the Change box is provided, see: [https://github.com/NeuroDong/Latex_for_review_comments/issues/2](https://github.com/NeuroDong/Latex_for_review_comments/issues/2)

 # Template Display
 Please click [here](https://www.xiaohongshu.com/explore/67878da400000000160205ba?xsec_token=CBwBDXAJ19ZK-vQ9VOViaRuH_df4ArOxeqJ2a7ttAhU-U=&xsec_source=app_share)